qmk/qmk_firmware/keyboards/daisy/readme.md

-xd75 keyboard firmware
+Daisy keyboard firmware
 ======================

-The XD75Re is a 15x5 full-grid ortholinear keyboard manufactured by XIUDI.
-This port of the QMK firmware is my first shot at using QMK, so if you see any features done wrong (or just plain missing), feel free to fix them and put in a pull request!
+This is a QMK port for the Daisy a 40% keyboard produced by KPRepublic.
+The board is available here: http://tinyurl.com/yc26lq22
+This is my first port to QMK so apologies if it is a little rough around the edges.

 ## Quantum MK Firmware